awsdocs/amazon-detective-admin-guide/doc_source/graph-admin-view-accounts.md

-# Viewing the list of accounts in a behavior graph<a name="graph-master-view-accounts"></a>
+# Viewing the list of accounts in a behavior graph<a name="graph-admin-view-accounts"></a>

-The master account can use the Detective console or API to view a list of behavior graph accounts\.
+The administrator account can use the Detective console or API to view a list of behavior graph accounts\.

 The results do not include member accounts that declined the invitation or that were removed from the behavior graph\.
 It only includes accounts with the following statuses\.